waigo/waigo/README.md

 It's great that Waigo provides so many useful features.
 But what if you don't like the way it does something?

-Experience working with other web frameworks taught me that it's better not to force a particular structure or idiom as there often comes a point where the framework's way of doing things isn't suitable.
+Experience working with other web frameworks taught us that it's better not to force a particular structure or idiom as there often comes a point where the framework's way of doing things isn't suitable.
 Ugly hacks are then usually required to get things working the way they need to.

 Waigo lets you easily [override the core functionality](#extend-and-override) in your app and make it work the way you want.
 Want to replace core functionality with your own? sure thing.
 Want to simply modify the core functionality without replacing it? no problem.
 Want to bundle up your modifications as a [plugin](#plugins) to distribute to others? it can be done.